lastzero/test-tools/README.md

         }
     }

+*Note: UnitTestCase can be used to test any framework or library, just like PHPUnit_Framework_TestCase.
+It is not limited to the Symfony2 ecosystem.
+The Symfony2 DI container was primarily chosen, because of it's easy to understand container configuration in YAML.*

 To define services, simply create a `config.yml` (optionally `config.local.yml` for local modifications) in your base test directory, for example

     Bundle/Example/Tests/config.yml